Loading...

 The term “mempool” is short for “memory pool,” and it serves as a waiting room for pending transactions that have yet to be included in a new block.
 When a user initiates a transaction on a blockchain network, it doesn’t immediately get added to the blockchain.
 Instead, it first enters the mempool, where it waits to be picked up by miners or validators.

-How Does the Mempool Work?
+How Does the Mempool Work with Unconfirmed Transactions?

 Broadcasting